santiagor00/ME-405-Term-Project/README.md

 ![IMG_0978 4306](https://user-images.githubusercontent.com/91160149/226517562-6e7b5019-93d5-45b8-b0d3-6c8df30d8273.jpg)
 ![IMG_0965 4300](https://user-images.githubusercontent.com/91160149/226517597-f2b2bd48-6b48-4603-8f99-092c77d7a852.jpg)

 To allow rotation in the yaw axis, the top section of the turret rotates on top of a turntable bearing.
 Using a timing belt and a pair of pulleys, an electric motor drives the yaw motion of the turret.
-The large pulley was 3D printed out of PLA, and it featueres a hole in the center for routing wires.
+The large pulley was 3D printed out of PLA, and it features a hole in the center for routing wires.

 ![image](https://user-images.githubusercontent.com/91160149/226525194-70feef28-60af-4617-b5fe-60fd81dc53e9.png)